Introduction

 She said she did.

 I said, “From your wise adult self.
-The part of you that can have empathy and be spiritual, introduce yourself.
-Say, in your own words, I’m you all grown up and I’d like to talk with you.”
+The part of you that can have empathy and be wise, introduce yourself.
+In your own words, I’m you all grown up, and I’d like to talk with you.”

 And she repeated that.